mlresearch/v124/_posts/2020-08-27-george-john20a.md

 ---
 title: Verifying Individual Fairness in Machine Learning Models
-abstract: "{We consider the problem of whether a given decision model, working with structured data, has individual fairness.
+abstract: We consider the problem of whether a given decision model, working with structured data, has individual fairness.
 Following the work of Dwork, a model is individually biased (or unfair) if there is a pair of valid inputs which are close to each other (according to an appropriate metric) but are treated differently by